-You can’t get a more classic drink than an Old Fashioned.
-Made with a cube of sugar, drenched in cocktail bitters, a double shot of Whiskey, and garnished with an orange peel.
-The classic Old Fashion cocktail recipe is simple and goes a long way back to the 19th century.
-It’s the kind of drink that can highlight your spirit while barely twisting its taste.
+The classic Old Fashioned cocktail recipe is simple and goes a long way back to the 19th century.
+It's the type of drink that highlights your spirit by merely slightly twisting its taste.

 - 1 pcs Sugar cube